ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Results

-To understand the extent of which values in LLM generations are aligned with human responses, we quantified the normalized value responses from averaging humans and LLMs, respectively.
-Further, we compare the alignment differences between their responses.
-Figure~\ref{fig:value_responses_countries} shows the results of value alignment between humans (A) and Deepseek-r1 (B).
-We find that humans tend to agree with more values whereas Deepseek-r1 shows more disagreement across the 56 Schwartz human values.
-In addition, we also observe that value alignment distances, shown in Figure~\ref{fig:value_responses_countries} (C), vary significantly across different values.
-For example, while both humans and Deepseek-r1 agree with achieving goals (``Successful'') and being capable (``Capable''), they have significant discrepancy on aligning multiple values, such as ``Preserving Human's Public Image'' and ``National Security''.
-We also include results of more LLMs in Appendix~\ref{app:findings}.
+\textbf{Value Alignment between LLMs and Humans (RQ1)}.
+We computed normalized value scores by averaging human and LLM responses.
+Figure~\ref{fig:value_responses_countries} compares humans (A) and Deepseek-r1 (B), showing that humans agree with more values, while Deepseek-r1 shows more disagreement across the 56 Schwartz values.
+Alignment distances (Figure~\ref{fig:value_responses_countries}C) vary by value—for instance, both agree on "Successful" and "Capable," but diverge on "Public Image" and "National Security."
+Additional results for other LLMs are in Appendix~\ref{app:findings}.